2022 - 2023 Free/Reduced Meal Application

-All menus are created through our USDA-approved nutritional analysis software to make sure that all comply and meet age-appropriate targets for calories, total fat (30% or less) and saturated fat (10% or less).
-Our nutritional analysis also makes sure that our menus provide the proper levels of protein, vitamins, fiber, minerals, calcium and sodium for our students.
+Nutritional Analysis: All menus are created using USDA-approved nutritional analysis software to ensure that the meals meet age-appropriate nutritional targets.
+This includes monitoring calories, total fat (30% or less), saturated fat (10% or less), and ensuring that the menus provide adequate levels of protein, vitamins, fiber, minerals, calcium, and sodium.
+This ensures that students receive well-balanced and nutritious meals.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.